o2r-project/api/docs/evaluation/load_test.md

 ###### run\_test

-This functions run the test based on the configuration parameters.
+This function runs the test based on the configuration parameters.
 During the test the function gives an update of the stage (Special Issue creation or user interaction) and the corresponding creation or examination sessions.
 As an ‘output’ the test returns a folder with the